Kritika-Tripathi/Kritika-Tripathi/README.md

 <h3> 👨🏻‍💻 &nbsp;About Me </h3>

 - 😄 Pronouns She/Her
-- 👯 I’m currently working with @Instamojo as Software Engineer
+- 👯 I'm currently working at Zopping as a Senior Software Engineer.
+Previously, I worked as a Software Engineer at Instamojo, where I contributed to building scalable and user-centric products.
 - 🌱 I’m currently working on React, React-Query, React-Redux, Javascript, Typescript, NextJs.

 ### 🤝🏻 Connect with me: